 - Programming.
 It would be good to have an affinity with programming or to have ever programmed in any language.
 The programming in the minor will be in Python.
-If you have never programmed before then it may still be just fine, but in addition to the (beginners) programming course in period 1 you will want to subsequently self-study online for instance on DataCamp.
+If you have never programmed before then it may still be just fine, but in addition to the (beginners) programming course in period 1 you will want to subsequently self-study online for instance on DataCamp to become really proficient.

 - Maths.
-Since the Minor is part of the B.Sc.
-Informatics we must require that you have had at least a background on the level of ‘Wiskunde B’ (high school) or equivalent.
+We require that you have had at least a background on the level of ‘Wiskunde B’ (high school) or equivalent.
 We recommend basic knowledge in the following three directions when you start the courses in period 2.
-Mind you, in period 1 you still have 6 EC to brush up on any of these directions, so these requirements are actually for the courses in period 2 and 3.
-As additional preparation you may also want to have a look at a summer course on ‘Wiskunde B’ (no EC awarded; you still need 6 EC regular math course work in period 1) or any other training program on this topic (there are many).
+As formal preparation in case you lack the Wiskunde B background you may want to have a look at a summer course on ‘Wiskunde B’ (no EC awarded; you still need 6 EC regular math course work in period 1) or any other training program on this topic (there are many).
 Roughly speaking the background we require contains the following topics:

 - Calculus.
-Think of simple integrations and derivatives such as exponential growth or derivative of the logarithm or polynomial.
+Think of simple integrations and derivatives such as exponential growth, derivative of the logarithm, or indefinite integral of a polynomial.

 - Probabilities.
 Think of binomial and Poisson distribution, cumulative distributions, joint probability, and simple descriptive statistics such as median and percentiles.

 - Linear algebra.
 Think of basic knowledge of matrices and vectors, converting one vector (space) into another, angle between vectors, eigenvector and eigenvalue.